progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### A Custom Importer ### -->

-Jeżeli Twój system to nie Subversion lub Perforce, powinieneś spojrzeć na importery dostępne w sieci - dobrej jakości importery dostępne są dla CVS, Clear Case, Visual Source Safe, a nawet katalogu z archiwami.
-Jeżeli żadne z tych narzędzi nie zadziała, lub używasz żadszego systemu, lub potrzebujesz bardziej dostosowanego importu, powinieneś użyć `git fast-import`.
+Jeżeli Twój system to nie Subversion lub Perforce, powinieneś spojrzeć na importery dostępne w sieci - dobrej jakości importery dostępne są dla CVS, Clear Case, Visual Source Safe, a nawet zwykłego katalogu z archiwami.
+Jeżeli żadne z tych narzędzi nie zadziała, lub używasz mniej popularnego systemu, lub jeżeli potrzebujesz bardziej dostosowanego importu, powinieneś użyć `git fast-import`.
 Ta komenda odczytuje instrukcje przekazane na standardowe wejście programu i zapisuje dane w Git.
-Dużo łatwiej w ten sposób tworzyć obiekty Gita, niż uruchamiać niskopoziomowe komendy Gita lub zapisywać surowe obiekty (zobacz rozdział 9 po więcej informacji).
+Dużo łatwiej w ten sposób tworzyć obiekty Gita, niż uruchamiać jego niskopoziomowe komendy czy zapisywać surowe obiekty (zobacz rozdział 9 po więcej informacji).
 W ten sposób możesz napisać skrypt importujący, który odczyta wszystkie potrzebne informacje z systemu z którego importujesz i wypisze instrukcje do wykonania na ekran.
 Możesz następnie uruchomić ten program i przekazać wynik do `git fast-import`.

 <!-- If your system isn’t Subversion or Perforce, you should look for an importer online — quality importers are available for CVS, Clear Case, Visual Source Safe, even a directory of archives.
 If none of these tools works for you, you have a rarer tool, or you otherwise need a more custom importing process, you should use `git fast-import`.
 This command reads simple instructions from stdin to write specific Git data.
 It’s much easier to create Git objects this way than to run the raw Git commands or try to write the raw objects (see Chapter 9 for more information).
 This way, you can write an import script that reads the necessary information out of the system you’re importing from and prints straightforward instructions to stdout.
 You can then run this program and pipe its output through `git fast-import`. -->

 W celach demonstracyjnych, napiszesz prosty skrypt importujący.
-Załóżmy, że pracujesz na najnowszej kopii kodu źródłowego i wykonujesz czasami kopie zapasowe poprzez skopiowanie do katalogu z datą w formacie `back_YYYY_MM_DD` i chciałbyś zaimportować to do Gita.
+Załóżmy, że pracujesz na najnowszej kopii kodu źródłowego i wykonujesz czasami kopie zapasowe poprzez skopiowanie danych do katalogu z datą w formacie `back_YYYY_MM_DD` i chciałbyś je zaimportować do Gita.
 Twoja struktura katalogów wygląda następująco:

 <!-- To quickly demonstrate, you’ll write a simple importer.
 Suppose you work in current, you back up your project by occasionally copying the directory into a time-stamped `back_YYYY_MM_DD` backup directory, and you want to import this into Git.
 Your directory structure looks like this: -->